bitaccess/coinlib/README.md

 ### Pull Request process
 1. Ensure following branch naming conventions `<tag>/<subject_message>`;
 2. Ensure following commit message conventions (templated);
-3. Ensure test and linting are exectuted succesfully;
+3. Ensure test and linting are executed successfully;
 4. You may merge the Pull Request in once you have the sign-off of other developers, or if you do not have permission to do that, you may request the reviewer to merge it for you;

 ### Commit message template